tyloch/clearwater-juju/charms/precise/clearwater-bono/README.md

 clearwater-bono can be scaled up through the normal Juju mechanism of `juju add-unit clearwater-bono`.

 This will create a new Bono instance, and trigger the DNS server charm to add a DNS record for this Bono.
-(Unlike Sprout, Homestead and Homer nodes, Bono nodes don't have a shared datastore, so don't need any cluster configuration.)
+(Unlike Sprout, Homestead, Homer and Ralf nodes, Bono nodes don't have a shared datastore, so don't need any cluster configuration.)

 # Using Bono